Allan S. Walker

 Allan Seymour Walker (19 June 1887 – 8 January 1958) was an Australian Army officer who served in First and Second World Wars, a medical practitioner, and a military and medical historian who wrote the four medical volumes of the official history series Australia in the War of 1939–1945.

-Biography
+Early life

 Allan Seymour Walker was born in Richmond, New South Wales, on 19 June 1887 the son of two schoolteachers, Thomas Walker and his wife Kate, née McCredie.
 He attended Leichardt Superior Public School.
 In July 1900, he won a scholarship to Sydney High School.
 He won medals in English at the Junior Public Examinations in 1903, and the Senior Public Examinations in 1905.
 He entered the University of Sydney in 1906, graduating his Bachelor of Medicine (MB) in 1910, and Master of Surgery (ChM) in 1912.
 After completing his two-year residency at Royal Prince Alfred Hospital in Sydney, he established at general practice in Parkes, New South Wales.
 On 24 March 1914, he married Beatrice M. Phillips at St John's Cathedral, Parramatta.
 They had two daughters.